hamzehkhazaei/MiniFinalProject/README.md

 ### Submission and Evaluation
 You need to submit your `C source code`, `input.txt`, `output.txt` and a `Makefile` that compiles your code in one zip file.
+Please make sure not to submit any other files such as object files, etc.
 Following table shows the grading schema.

 | Item        | Mark           |
 | ------------- |:-------------:|